 Next, we right-click onto the Florida 5 image in the Project pane and choose Properties.

-In the properties dialog for the Florida 5 image we click the New button to add a new property.
+In the properties dialog for the Florida 5 image we double-click into the name cell for the * New row to add a new property.

 We name the new property StylePixel.